|The Olefin Crisis

 going against the carpet retailer and the carpet manufacturer who

-command more standing and we are trying to make the truth stick
+command more standing and we are trying to make the truth stick after

-there trying to "face the music".
+trying to "face the music".

 So what usually happens next?